Dallon Weekes: I Dont Know How but They Found Me (2016–present)

 Initially a solo effort, Weekes had been writing and recording songs while on the road with Panic! at the Disco for several years.
-Former Brobecks bandmate Ryan Seaman performed drums on the record, which led to Weekes proposing the idea to present it as a duo under the name I Dont Know How but They Found Me.
+Former Brobecks bandmate Ryan Seaman performed drums on the record, which led to Weekes proposing the idea to present it as a duo under the name I Dont Know How but They Found Me (IDKHow).

 Weekes and Seaman started playing small shows in late 2016, but kept it secret.
 They debuted at Emo Nite Los Angeles' 2-year anniversary event on December 6, 2016.
 After the show, different sources wrote about a "new side project" by Weekes and Seaman, and confirmed the band name.
 Even when confronted with photos and videos taken at the shows, Weekes and Seaman denied the whole project for months.
 Weekes later stated that they did not want to exploit both his and Seaman's name recognition and association with the well-known bands they played in.
 They announced their signing to Fearless Records in August 2018.
 In November 2018, they released their debut EP, 1981 Extended Play.
 The band released a Christmas EP, Christmas Drag, on November 15, 2019.
-The band's debut album, Razzmatazz, was released on October 23, 2020.
+The band's debut album, Razzmatazz, was released on October 23, 2020, and it was the only studio album to feature Seaman before he was fired from IDKHow by late-2023.